gazebosim/docs/harmonic/ros2_overview.md

 * Use ROS to interact with Gazebo topics via the [`ros_gz` bridge](https://github.com/gazebosim/ros_gz):
 Once Gazebo is up and running, it's very common to communicate with the simulation.
 A common way to perform this communication is via topics.
-Gazebo has its own middleware, Gazebo Transport, that exposes a set of topics and services, quite similar to ROS.
-The `ros_gz` bridge allows you to create a bridge between Gazebo and your ROS system, that translates between Gazebo Transport and ROS 2 as needed.
+Gazebo has its own middleware, Gazebo Transport, that exposes a set of topics and services quite similar to ROS.
+The `ros_gz` bridge allows you to create a bridge between
+Gazebo and your ROS system, that translates between Gazebo Transport and ROS 2 as needed.